This quick tutorial explains the steps to view saved WiFi password in Ubuntu and Other Linux.

 However, the GUI method differs based on which desktop environment you use.
 The reason is the system settings dialogs are different in GNOME, KDE Plasma, Xfce, LXQt, etc.

 Open a terminal and go to the path /etc/NetworkManager/system-connections/ via the following command.
 And list the profiles.

 This path contains the WiFi profiles and their details.
-There are separate profile entries for each of the WiFi connections which are saved and connected earlier.
+Each WiFi connection has separate profile entries, which are saved and connected earlier.

 Use the following command to display the contents of the files.

 In the file, under [wifi-security], you should find the saved password with key psk.
 See an example below.